papadeiv/NQL/README.md

 ![](examples/images/error24.svg)

 where, with an abuse of notation, the _a-priori estimate_ is referred to the L1-norm of the difference between the exact definite integral and NQL's output.
-The tests, ran both on a i5-1035G1 quad-core processor with 8 GB of RAM, took approximately 3 hours to complete.
-The library does satisfy the expected accuracy in terms of IEEE d.p..
+The tests, ran both on a i5-1035G1 quad-core processor with 8 GB of RAM, took approximately 4 hours to complete.
+Observe that the library's output does satisfy the predicted `2n-1` degree of precision of a Gauss-Legendre's formula in terms of asbolute error.